ak1raww/Solarcord/README.md

 Rather than replacing Equicord, Solarcord builds on top of it by maintaining upstream compatibility and shipping additional features, embedded plugins and project-specific enhancements.

-## Features
+## FYI

-- Tracks the latest Equicord upstream.
-- Custom plugins and patches.
-- Automated upstream synchronization.
-- Embedded third-party plugins.
-- Built for long-term maintainability.
+This repository it's automatically synced to the Equicord upstream, that means, Solarcord will always have the latest Equicord patches & updates.

 ## Included Plugins